Drug Trafficking & Distribution Defense Lawyers

 How an Experienced Lawyer can Make a Difference

-At Eisenstadt & Krippendorf Group, LLP, as former criminal prosecutors, we possess a great understanding of how the criminal system works on both sides: the prosecutor and the defense side.
-Using our more than 60 years of combined experience, we will examine every aspect of your case to help provide you the most progressive defense as possible.
+At Eisenstadt Law, as former criminal prosecutors, we possess a great understanding of how the criminal system works on both sides: the prosecutor and the defense side.
+Using our more than 20 years experience, we will examine every aspect of your case to help provide you the most progressive defense as possible.
 We have successfully handled thousands of criminal defense and drug related cases in the past successfully for our clients and will apply our experience and expertise to representing you in your case.

 Schedule Your Free Consultation Today